blue-jay/blue-jay.github.io.hugo/content/index.md

 written by other Go developers who are happy to contribute to the thriving community.

 Go allows you to write code that compiles to the majority of the architectures we use today so all your code is pretty much portable.
-Go accels when you want to write command line apps instead of just scripts, but that's not the language's only niche.
+Go excels when you want to write command line apps instead of just scripts, but that's not the language's only niche.
 The designers of Go wanted to build a language that solved problems between the Google development teams.
-It's a modern language that allows you to easily multi-thread your applications safely so you can use the power of the hardware.
+It's a modern language that allows you to easily multi-thread your applications.

 ## High Level